Skip to main content

 import.meta.hot API Reference

-Bun implements a client-side HMR API modeled after Vite's import.meta.hot API.
-It can be checked for with if (import.meta.hot), tree-shaking it in production
+Bun implements a client-side HMR API modeled after Vite’s import.meta.hot API.
+You can check for it with if (import.meta.hot), which tree-shakes it in production.

 if (import.meta.hot) {